How the Heart Works

 The heart is muscular and hollow, constantly pumping blood to deliver oxygen and nutrients to the body.
-It is comprised of four compartments, or chambers, two on the right side and two on the left.
-The upper chambers, called the atriums, receive and collect blood.
-The lower chambers, called the ventricles, pump blood to the body.
+It's composed of four compartments, or chambers, two on the right side and two on the left.
+The upper chambers, called atriums, receive and collect blood.
+The lower chambers, called ventricles, pump blood to the body.
 Working together, the chambers of the heart move life-sustaining blood throughout the body.

 This normal transmission is called normal sinus rhythm, with a regular heartbeat of 60 to 100 times per minute.